-The following table includes information with respect to our equity compensation plans (and any individual compensation arrangements under which our equity securities are authorized for issuance to employees or non-employees) as of December 31, 2019.
+The following table includes information with respect to our equity compensation plans (and any individual compensation arrangements under which our equity securities are authorized for issuance to employees or non-employees) as of December 31, 2020 (which does not take into account the annual equity grants we made in March 2021).

-Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) (1) Weighted average exercise price of outstanding options warrants and rights (b) Number of Securities available for future issuance under equity compensations plans (excluding securities reflected in column (a)) (c) (2) Equity Compensation plans approved by security holders 1,110,134 16.90 5,807,526 Equity Compensation plans not approved by security holders - Total 1,110,134 16.90 5,807,526
+Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) (1) Weighted aver exercise price outstanding opt warrants and righ of ions Number of Securities available for future issuance under equity compensations plans (excluding securities reflected in column (a)) (c) (2) Equity Compensation plans approved by security holders 1,817,525 \$ 8.77 8,671,477 Equity Compensation plans not approved by security holders Total 1,817,525 \$ 8.77 8,671,477

-(1) Represents shares of our Common Stock that may be issued pursuant to stock options and restricted stock units granted under the 2000 Plan and the 2009 Plan as of December 31, 2019.
+(1) Represents shares of our Common Stock that may be issued pursuant to stock options granted under the 2000 Plan and the 2009 Plan as of December 31, 2020.